Takahiro Norimoto

-Takahiro Norimoto (則本 昂大, Norimoto Takahiro) is a Japanese professional baseball pitcher for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+Takahiro Norimoto (則本 昂大, Norimoto Takahiro) is a Japanese professional baseball pitcher for the Yomiuri Giants of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Tohoku Rakuten Golden Eagles.

 Professional career

+Tohoku Rakuten Golden Eagles

 In 2013, Norimoto's rookie season, he pitched to a 15-8 win–loss record and a 3.34 earned run average.
 Norimoto won the Pacific League Rookie of the Year Award.

 In 2015, Norimoto led the Pacific League in strikeouts for the second straight season, with 215.
 His 194 2/3 innings also led the league.
 He finished third in ERA with a 2.91 mark.
 Despite these achievements, Norimoto finished the season with a 10–11 record, his first losing campaign in his three years.

 In 2024, Norimoto was named Rakuten's primary closer following Yuki Matsui's departure to Major League Baseball (MLB).
 On April 2, 2024, Norimoto earned his first career save.
+In 54 appearances for the team, he posted a 3-4 record and 3.46 ERA with 44 strikeouts and 32 saves over 52 innings of work.

-Norimoto became an international free agent following the 2025 season.
+Norimoto made 56 appearances for the Eagles during the 2025 campaign, compiling a 3-4 record and 3.05 ERA with 43 strikeouts and 16 saves across 56 innings pitched.
+Norimoto became an international free agent following the season.

+Yomiuri Giants

+On January 15, 2026, Norimoto signed a multi-year contract with the Yomiuri Giants of Nippon Professional Baseball.